p-b-j/census-das-container/README.md

 The DAS will assume your input IPUMS file is in `~/das_files` and will output logging info to `~/das-log`.
 When the system finishes, your output files will be in `~/das_files/output`.

+## Execution on a cluster
+See `CLUSTER.md` for instructions for running the code on a cluster of nodes.

 ## Notes
 This code currently relies on the Census' [census2020-das-e2e repo](https://github.com/uscensusbureau/census2020-das-e2e) which does not include the most updated code from the DAS framework.
 Syncing this repo with the latest Census code will be explored soon.